The chairman of Cork City FC has warned people to be vigilant and to ensure their cars are locked, especially in the run up to Christmas.

 “I’m renovating the house at the moment.
 The last thing I need is someone smashing my car window or taking something for no good reason.
 Christmas is a tough time for everyone financially as well, these kind of things are just headaches people can do without,” he added.

 It’s not the first time something like this has happened to Declan.
-About two years ago someone did manage to gain access to his car and personal items were taken, while there was some damage done to the door.
-It was reported to Garda at the time but the man couldn’t be identified.
+About two years ago someone did manage to gain access to his car and sunglasses were taken, while there was some damage done to the door.
+It was reported to Gardai at the time but the man couldn’t be identified.

-Following his post on Twitter, Declan was contacted by another man from Douglas who said it had been happening there too.
+Following his post on Twitter last night, Declan was contacted by another man from Douglas who said it had been happening there too.

 “The message is be safe and lock up.
 Lock your doors, your car, get an alarm and get a camera as well.
 I got that camera a few years back and I’ve had to use it twice.
 It cost me a couple of hundred quid but it’s worth it for peace of mind,” Declan said.